 Illustrative case study

-James filed a claim against his barrister and solicitors regarding the legal advice he received in a property dispute with his ex-wife.
+James filed a claim against his barrister, and their solicitors regarding the legal advice received in a property dispute with his ex-wife.

 James and his ex-wife had a contracting-out agreement, but when James started a new business venture, the Family Court ruled that the shares in this new venture were relationship property.
 After several appeals, James was ordered to pay his ex-wife $800,000.